Canada

 As a matter of fact, Yukon is experiencing the polar night which can be as long as several months depending on the latitude.
 In Whitehorse and other Yukon's southern communities, the polar night is substituted with a couple of hours of twilight per day.

-About three quarters of the total population in Yukon live in Whitehorse.
+About three-quarters of the total population in the Yukon live in Whitehorse.

-Whitehorse has a great infrastructure for the city of its size.
-Everything Canadians are used to can be found in Whitehorse - schools, stores, libraries, playgrounds, public transportation, even theaters.
+Whitehorse has a great infrastructure for a city of its size.
+Everything Canadians are used to can be found in Whitehorse - schools, stores, libraries, playgrounds, public transportation, and even theatres.

 Even buses in Canada are too polite.